Smart Language Learner

 Luckily, Yabla has enough spice in its videos to keep us interested.
 Heck, some videos even warn you with red letters: Viewer Discretion Advised!

-If you buy a Yabla subscription for your kids, you can use a filter and have only family-friendly videos show up.
+And if you buy a Yabla subscription for your kids, you can use their content filter and have only family-friendly videos show up.
+The strictest filter is stronger than the standards of the average television station.

 Yabla’s Core

-The video player is where most of the action’s at.
+The video player is where most of the action is at.

-The videos are split in small continuing segments, so you can easily work with the sentence that gives you the most difficulty.
+The videos are split into small continuing segments, so you can efficiently work with the sentence that gives you the most difficulty.

 Fortunately, you can loop a segment indefinitely by clicking the loop button.
-And if you feel it all goes too fast for you, you can use the Slow button.
+And if you feel it all goes too fast for you, you can use the speed button.

 But there’s more help:

-Subtitles are available in your target language and the language you use to translate.
+Subtitles are available in your target language and the language you use for translation.

-You can hide the subtitles individually, so you can watch with:
+You can hide the subtitles individually so that you can watch with:

 • No subtitles